 He doesn't want to see that all of us are made of the same stuff and we differ only in family names.

-<!-- By the way, I can't recollect a passage with Christ preaching patriotism of any kind.
+(...by the way, I can't recollect a passage where Christ preaches patriotism of any kind.

 After lunch, the three of us took a walk for about an hour.

 Two hours of picking out old tunes on the guitar.